sollynoay/ur3e-robotiq/README.md

 This work sets PC to 192.168.0.180 and UR3e to 192.168.0.179, masks to 255.255.255.0.
 This ensures communication under TCP/IP.
 (Note: the UR3e teaching panel can be connected with a key board.
 You can stop GUI and use terminal mode.
 Username: root, password: easybot.
 This seems not necessary but FYI.)
 ## Calibration
-If for the first time or calibration is required.
+For the first time or calibration is required.
 ```
 roslaunch ur_calibration calibration_correction.launch robot_ip:=192.168.0.179 target_filename:="${HOME}/my_robot_calibration.yaml"
 ```